libresdev/training-list/README.md

 ### Performance

 - Bob Strecansky, Hands-On High Performance With Go

+### Book about Golang language features

+- 100 Go Mistakes and How to Avoid Them